joelmachango/ng-unit-testing/README.md

 - Second test expects the component instance has the expected value of the “text” property.
 - Third test expects the property of the component “submitted” to be true when the “onSubmit” function is called.
 - The fourth and fifth tests check form validity.
 When invalid values are added we expect the form valid property to be false and vice versa.
-- The last test applies the component state to the HTML with the function “detectChanges” of the “fixture” object then it gets the submit button from the DOM and trigger the click event.

-  Before all of this, we create a jasmine “spy” on the “onSubmit” function of the component.

-  Finally, we expect that the spied function is not executed, because the button should be disabled since the form is not valid.

 ## Grants List Service - Tests